Eryadu/SpringDB/jpa.md

 ## @Repository is just alias for @Component to differentiate the DataBase class. @Repository automatically handle
    all the exceptions related to dataBase

+## Get v/s Load method
+Get: when query get fired, it showed query and return data, which we can use
+Load: when query get fired, it doesn't show query until we use it somewhere or print it.
+So Load produces fake or proxy objects, which we just use to pass to other objects i.e. Laptop data would be passed to Student.